grigorisg9gr/grigorisg9gr.github.io/_posts/2025-01-02-research-projects-for-passionate-UW-students.md

 - Independent study: Yes/No. [An independent study is often the best way to conduct your project]
 - [Optional] Project idea: ...
 [If you have a concrete idea, please mention it.
 If not, consult some indicative ideas below]

-Once I receive your information, I will likely respond with a few preliminary steps to assess alignment in terms of research interests and working style.
+Once I receive your information, I will likely respond with a few preliminary steps to assess alignment in terms of mathematical background, research interests and working style.
 If I do not respond within a week, please do not be disheartened.
 I receive many emails, and sometimes I might miss an email from a very strong student.